napari/napari/docs/plugins/npe2_migration_guide.md

 > pip install -e .
 ```

-and the next time napari is run `napari-animation` will be discovered as an
+and the next time napari is run, `napari-animation` will be discovered as an
 `npe2` plugin!

 ## Migration details

 Existing `napari-plugin-engine` plugins expose functionality via _hook
 implementations_.
-These are functions decorated to indicate they fullfil a
+These are functions decorated to indicate they fulfill a
 _hook specification_ described by napari.
 Though there are some exceptions,
 most _hook implementations_ can be straightforwardly mapped as a
 _contribution_ in the `npe2` manifest.
 More information can be found in the